Shared

 • Rent.
 For the share you don’t own – the bigger your share, the smaller your rental payment.

 • Service charge.
-Helps pay to look after the shared parts of your building or development.
+This is for the upkeep of communal areas in your building or development.

 • The usual costs of owning a home.
 Such as household bills, costs for looking after the interior of your home and contents insurance.

 If you buy a resale home, there may also be ground rent to pay.
-We will let you know all the details if there is.
+We'll let you know all the details if there is.